Diego Siloe: Biography

 Siloe was most likely the son of the Spanish-Flemish Gothic sculptor Gil de Siloé.
 He spent the first part of his artistic career (1519–1528) in his birthplace, Burgos, where he worked principally as a sculptor.

 The works of de Siloé combine the Italian Renaissance style that he had studied on a visit to Naples around 1517 with the influences of the Spanish Gothic and of Arab architecture in Spain.
+During that trip to Italy, he created his earliest known work—the Epiphany altarpiece for the Caracciolo Chapel in the church of San Giovanni a Carbonara in Naples—in collaboration with Bartolomé Ordóñez; specifically, the statue representing Saint Sebastian and the bas-relief of the "Adoration of the Magi".
 The gilded staircase of the Burgos Cathedral (1519) is his most important work of this period.
 Its well-proportioned, round and airy structure with sculptures of cherubs, coats of arms, and vegetal ornamentation, occupies an entire wall of the cathedral.
 With this design, Siloe resolved the problem that the Coronería door of the Cathedral, situated in the north arm of the transept, was level with the street but stood several meters above the floor of the Cathedral.
 The monumental staircase splits into two sections parallel to the back wall, and incorporates architectural elements of the classicist tradition, in the style of the Italian architect Donato Bramante.